acrylic-origami/PxHack/README.md

 # Hack ProactiveX

 Streaming framework for async-await languages, sitting in the middle of ReactiveX and InteractiveX.
 This is the Hack implementation.
 See `test/` for examples.
-Namespace is `HPx`.
+Namespace is `Px`.

 ## The maximum is in the middle